 The Reverend J.P.A.
 Fletcher, the Rector, read the Burial Service.
 Several funeral hymns were sung and the Dead March in "Saul" was played upon the organ.
 [Then follows a long list of family friends and mourners, tenants, and wreath-senders."

-His father is buried, together with his mother, under a very large granite slab in the church yard of Christ's Church at Aston Flamville, Leicestershire, at the east end of the church.
+His parents are buried under a large granite slab in the church yard of Christ's Church at Aston Flamville, Leicestershire, at the east end of the church.

 Originally surrounded by a kerb and iron posts and chains, the latter has long since rusted away.
 At one end is a stone cross some eight feet high.